top of page

 Ask Bernie - It's More Than Just Steps

 Take Bernie.
-Awkward, painfully shy.
+He was awkward and painfully shy.
 He wanted to take dance lessons to prepare himself for a wedding.
-He walks into the studio with shoulders hunched, eyes low.
-He finally worked up the courage after watching from the sidelines for months.
-Either way, he feels like he doesn’t belong.
-His hands feel too big.
-His feet don’t know what to do.
-The mirrors only seem to reflect his discomfort.But something happens.
-And it doesn't happen all at once.
+He walked into the studio with shoulders hunched and eyes low.
+After months of watching from the sidelines, he finally worked up the courage to join.
+He felt like he didn’t belong.
+His hands felt too big, and his feet didn’t know what to do.
+The mirrors only seemed to reflect his discomfort.

-He takes the first step.
-He counts out loud under his breath.
-“Slow, slow, quick quick.”
-His body stiffens.
-He overthinks everything.
-He steps on toes.
-Apologizes too much.
-Laughs nervously.
-But still—he shows up.
-It took a while but now, when the music plays, he doesn’t shrink.
+It took a while, but now, when the music plays, he doesn’t shrink.
 He steps forward.
 He offers his hand with confidence—not arrogance, but assurance.
 He knows how to lead.
 He knows how to listen.
-He can adapt, adjust, invite.
+He can adapt, adjust, and invite.

 He doesn't need to prove anything.
 He just dances.
+And people notice.

 The Power of Presence

 When a man steps onto the dance floor with confidence, he steps into his presence.
 Not the loud, performative kind, but the grounded, quiet assurance of someone who knows where he is and where he’s going—and can take someone with him.
 This isn’t about control; it’s about invitation.

 Leadership in dance is not domination—it’s clarity, decisiveness, and trust.
 A woman responds not to the steps themselves, but to the energy behind them.
 When he offers a lead that says, “I’ve got you,” she exhales.
 She lets go.
-And in that moment, the dance becomes more than movement—it becomes a conversation.
+In that moment, the dance becomes more than movement—it becomes a conversation.

 What It Means to Lead

 Leading in dance is about responsibility.
 A man who leads well listens with his body.
-He senses her timing, reads her balance, feels her hesitations.
+He senses her timing, reads her balance, and feels her hesitations.
 He leads not to impress, but to connect.
 His role is to make her feel beautiful, supported, and safe—so she can shine.

 When he leads with sensitivity and clarity, a shift happens.
 She’s no longer thinking.
 She’s feeling.
 And that’s when she starts to float.